WA Health provides immunisation education to health professionals within the State.

 - Aboriginal Health Council of Western Australia or employed by a health service that is a member of this Council.

-- You must be a registered nurse with a current (unexpired) CPR/BLS certificate.
-You are required to provide your full name, current address and AHPRA number.
+- You are required to provide your full name, current address, current (unexpired) CPR/BLS certificate and AHPRA number.

 - The course requires access to the internet.
 The system requirements are listed and should be checked prior to purchase.
 Animation, interactivity and audio may not be supported on some devices such as iPads or iPhones.